Sarah Murray MBE - Celebrating 30 Years as a Dental Therapist

 This current 2-year post will conclude in November.

-Therapists to be able to undertake pulp therapy and extraction of primary teeth - I was part of the Direct Access Working Group, collating
+therapists to be able to undertake pulp therapy and extraction of primary teeth - I was part of the Direct Access Working Group,

-information and generating data collection, producing research to support the proposals that were proposed to the GDC by both BSDHT and BADT.
-I am
+collating information and generating data collection, producing research to support the proposals that were proposed to the GDC by both BSDHT and BADT.

-proud of some of the changes that I have been involved in that includes the development of the BSDHT Benevolent Fund, which has proved
+I am proud of some of the changes that I have been involved in that includes the development of the BSDHT Benevolent Fund, which has proved to be a

 I have had a fulfilling career and it is not over yet; I feel fortunate that I work in dental education with some great colleagues and engaged students,

 who graduate and achieve great things for themselves and our profession.
-Receiving my MBE by the Queen, which was supported by BSDHT,
+Receiving my MBE from the Queen, which was supported by BSDHT, has been

 My favourite saying is ‘make a meaningful difference in the lives of others’ and this is what I shall continue to strive for.